 The red grape variety comes from the USA.
-Synonyms are Bacchus, Clinton Rose, Klinton, Plant des Carmes, Plant Pouzin, Red Cilian, Vorthington, Worthington and Zephirin.
-It is a natural interspecific cross between the species Vitis riparia x Vitis labrusca.
-The hybrid was discovered and selected in 1821 in the city of Clinton near Syracuse in the state of New York by the student Hugh White.
+Synonyms are Bacchus (but there is no relation to this German new variety), Clinton Rose, Klinton, Plant des Carmes, Plant Pouzin, Red Cilian, Vorthington, Worthington and Zephirin.
+It is probably a natural interspecific cross between the species Vitis riparia x Vitis labrusca.
+The hybrid was discovered and selected in 1821 in a vineyard in the eponymous city of Clinton near Syracuse in New York State by the student Hugh White.
 She was a crossbreeding partner in the new breeds Autuchon, Brant, Canada, Cornucopia and Quassaic.
-Five open flowered seedlings are Bacchus Black, Blaue von Selbach, Golden Clinton, Peabody and Vialla.
+Five open flowered seedlings from Clinton are Bacchus Black, Blaue von Selbach, Golden Clinton, Peabody and Vialla.